edbennett/web-novice/_episodes/03-dicts.md

 > ## Ordering
 >
-> Python `dict`s historically were not ordered&mdash;you would not be guaranteed to get back results in the same order that you put them in.
-In more recent versions of Python, `dict`s do preserve the ordering in which they are created, so `'green tea'`, having been added most recently, appears at te end.
+> Python `dict`s historically were not ordered&mdash;you would not be guaranteed
+> to get back results in the same order that you put them in.
+In more recent
+> versions of Python, `dict`s do preserve the ordering in which they are
+> created, so `'green tea'`, having been added most recently, appears at the
+> end.
 {: .callout}

 What if we want to know whether we can use a particular key?
 In a list, this is simple, as we can check whether a particular index is less than the length of the list.
 With a dict, we need to use a keyword to check whether a particular key is `in` the list:

 ~~~
 'coffee' in caffeine_mg_per_serving